All Episodes

 I've got six of them in front of me here.

-It's there's one example after another that's not happening.
+There's one example after another that's not happening.

-Republicans have gained ground in every demographic besides college educated women.
+Republicans have gained ground in every demographic besides college-educated women.

 Wow.

-Who would ever who would ever say stuff like this?
+Who would ever say stuff like this?

 What is wrong with this woke Democratic Party?

-Um, but that's what you know, he's out there saying, accusing an Arizona Republican congressional candidate.
+But that's what, you know, he's out there saying, accusing an Arizona Republican congressional candidate, oh, you're Latina only when it suits you.

 What the hell is that?